 As soon as you notice your hamster is pregnant, make sure you are offering a high-quality hamster diet with lots of protein.
 This diet should be continued throughout the pregnancy and until the babies are weaned.
 In addition to a good quality diet, you can offer small amounts of hard-boiled egg, bits of cooked chicken, cheese, and wheat germ to give the mom a nutritional boost.
 Make sure it always has clean water as well.

 If your pregnant hamster lives with another hamster you may want to separate them.
 This will keep the babies safer and avoid any fighting between adults.
 It will also avoid another pregnancy in the future if you discover you have a male and a female hamster living together.

 Give Your Hamster Privacy

-It will be hard to resist, but try not to handle the babies at all for at least two weeks.
+It will be hard to resist, but try not to handle the babies at all for at least 7 days.
 You want to avoid getting your scent on the babies and unnecessarily moving them.
 If for some reason you must move a baby hamster, use a spoon so you do not get your scent on the baby.
 It is rare that you will need to move a baby though, even if they are out of the nest.
 The mother hamster will usually retrieve any stray pups and return them to the nest.

 Make feeding and watering time as efficient and calm as possible.
 Keep quiet when you are in and around the cage so you don’t stress your hamster out.
 It’s okay to have a quick peek in the cage on occasion but you should avoid sitting and watching the hamsters for long periods of time.